Yvonne1995/personal-blog/README.md

-# News Source
+# Personal Blog
-This is an application that allows a user to list and preview news articles from various sources.
+This is an application that allows a user to record blogs

 ## Author
 Yvonne Kagondu